mdkmax/meps/meps/README.md

 service.
 Adding a page for a user to send email would make the project more user-friendly.

-Also, adding clear uptime status for each mail provider would be useful in informing the user of outages.
+Also, adding clear uptime status for each email provider would be useful in informing the user of outages.

 ### Dynamic Configs

-By changing the config file to specify the module, class name, and API key of mail providers, it becomes possible to dynamically load mail providers as long as they exist under `mail_providers/` and are specified in the config.
-The default mail provider would be the first mail provider specified in the config, or could be specified by a different config parameter.
+By changing the config file to specify the module, class name, and API key of email providers, it becomes possible to dynamically load email providers as long as they exist under `email_providers/` and are specified in the config.
+The default email provider would be the first email provider specified in the config, or could be specified by a different config parameter.

-It may be wiser to test with multiple mail providers before implementing the above feature, as some mail providers may require much different configuration than a simple API key.
+It may be wiser to test with multiple email providers before implementing the above feature, as some email providers may require much different configuration than a simple API key.

-### Attachments and Mail Headers
+### Attachments and Email Headers

-It would be nice to add support for mail attachments and additional mail header fields, like CC and BCC.
+It would be nice to add support for email attachments and additional email header fields, like CC and BCC.
 Also, supporting multiple addresses in the "to" field would be useful.

 These features would require additional testing and careful handling of attachments and multi-part uploads.
 MEPS would also have to handle long upload